 If building resilient children confident to navigate tropical rainforests and rough terrain is an idea that you embrace – you would probably love the “forest school” methodology.
 The school of thought that exposes children to nature has been gaining momentum in cities and it has also blossomed in urban Singapore.
-The forest schools in Singapore offer nature-based activities for children to “frolick” in the wild.
+Forest schools in Singapore offer nature-based activities for children to “frolick” in the wild.

 What is Forest School?

-Forest Schools originated from Scandinavia when a retired Swedish soldier taught children about the natural environment through stories, songs and hands-on skills.
+The concept of Forest Schools originated from Scandinavia when a retired Swedish soldier taught children about the natural environment through stories, songs and hands-on skills.
 The practice is still used by schools in Europe where preschool children head to forests, creeks, rivers and practise skills like lighting fires, gardening, preparing food and climb.

-The schools typically have no set curriculum nor lesson plans, with children deciding what they wish to do or where they would like to explore.
+Forest Schools typically have no set curriculum nor lesson plans, with children deciding what they wish to do or where they would like to explore.
 Through such experiences, children have been observed to increase language skills, participate more actively in class and gained better knowledge of their surroundings.

 1. Forest School Singapore

 The pioneer in the scene is Forest School Singapore.
 Founded by Coach Darren, an avid lover of the Forest School ideology, who is certified by Archimedes Forest School, Forest School has been conducting programmes in the Bukit Timah nature reserve.
 It also runs holiday programmes and has training workshops for practitioners keen to learn more about Forest School.

 My sons have attended Forest School Singapore’s holiday camps and till today, they share wonderful memories of how they enjoyed the various elements encountered in the forest.
 Rather than told to shun the dirt or avoid slopes, the children are encouraged to try and even cooperate to help one another down tricky paths.